noahc3/Homebrew-Guide/hacking/caffeine/pegascape.rst

         * **Immediately delete the WiFi connection setting.** It is possible that your router is overriding the Switch's DNS settings with its own.
 You will need to determine how to disable this settings on your router, or set the PegaScape DNS settings on your router.

-            * Not fixing this on your router will not only cause PegaScape to not work, but you could get "supernag" which prevents you from launching the browser, potentially blocking you from using PegaScape.
+            * Not fixing this on your router will not only cause PegaScape to not work, but you could get "supernag" which prevents you from launching the browser, which would permanently block you from using PegaScape.

             * Every router is different so unfortunately we can not help with this step.